-The invention of neuronavigation enabled a TMS coil to be placed above the same scalp co-ordinate between different sessions when the same participant is given TMS.
+The invention of neuronavigation enabled a TMS coil to be placed above the same scalp to co-ordinate between different sessions when the same participant is given TMS.
 Neuronavigation also enabled the same TMS target to be reproduced across a group of participants.
 However, despite the reliability of this approach, there are unavoidable constraints involved with placing a TMS coil on the head of a participant.
 For instance, the operator holding the TMS coil may not able to consistently hold the TMS coil above the same site throughout a session.
-Movement of the participant cannot be eliminated either, which may introduce variability in TMS coil position even if the operator perfectly holds the TMS coil in place.
+The movement of the participant cannot be eliminated either, which may introduce variability in TMS coil position even if the operator perfectly holds the TMS coil in place.
 TMS robotics can be used to reduce these unwanted sources of variability.
-A TMS robot can automatically change the position of the coil in response to movements of the participant.
+A TMS robot can automatically change the position of the coil in response to the movements of the participant.
 In some instances such as rTMS protocols which can last for up to 40 minutes, the robot can ensure that the TMS coil remains in its intended position throughout the session.
-An important - and often under appreciated issue - in TMS research is the orientation of the coil handle and the consequent direction in induced electric field (e.g. Mills et al., 1992).
-A TMS robot can ensure that a TMS target that careful targets the gyral crown (e.g. Opitz et al., 2011), where the electric field induced by TMS is greatest, remains in the same orientation throughout a session.
+An important - and often under-appreciated issue - in TMS research is the orientation of the coil handle and the consequent direction in an induced electric field (e.g. Mills et al., 1992).
+A TMS robot can ensure that a TMS coil reproducibly targets the gyral crown (e.g. Opitz et al., 2011), where the electric field induced by TMS is greatest, and remains in the same orientation throughout a session.

 The following products from our catalogue are associated with this technique.
 To find out more about these supported devices, follow the links below or get in touch via email or phone.